anhthony/CSE185-Project/README.md

 # VarDetect
-`VarDetect` is a Python package that detects single nucleotide polymorphism (SNPs) between 1 or more datasets against the human hg19 reference genome.
-It identifies if there are variants at a positions of a region of a chromosome as specified by the user. (?)
+`VarDetect` is a Python package that detects single nucleotide polymorphism (SNPs) between 1 or more samples against a specified reference genome.
+It identifies if there are variants in these samples at specific positions at given chromosomes.

 # Prerequisites
 Required packages can be installed with the included requirements file: